 — Daniel Roberts (@readDanwrite) November 27, 2018

-All in all, Clayton had a positive outlook on the future of the technology:
+All in all, Clayton had a positive outlook on the future of blockchain technology:

 Jay Clayton, Chairman of the SEC on stage at #ConsensusInvest :